GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 Example
 -------

-Let us start with a short example on a self defined model (Of course, we provide a lot of predefined models [See: :any:`gstools.covmodel`], but they all work the same way).
+Let us start with a short example of a self defined model (Of course, we provide a lot of predefined models [See: :any:`gstools.covmodel`], but they all work the same way).
 Therefore we reimplement the Gaussian covariance model by defining just the